xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 ## Policies page

 This page displays complete list of Experience Cloud policies in your organization.
-It provides information about products, instances, users, developers, integrations, and groups.
+It provides information about products, instances, users, and developers.
 You can search, sort, and filter for custom views of the policy list.

 |Element | Description|
 |---|---|